Kay-pht/Health-Checker-App-NextjsVer/task.md

 - [x] validation check with zod
 - [x] test the schemas
 - [x] improve prompt to get more accurate score and lacking nutrition
+- [x] activate continues integration with github actions
 - [ ] improve prompt to get more accurate recommended foods
+- [ ] test Auth function
+  - [ ] verifying token logic in backend
+  - [ ] verifying token logic from front to back
-- [ ] activate continues integration with github actions
+  - [ ] when jwt is expired

 ## Priority: Medium